Gawai Dayak: Offerings and sacrifices

 Each set of offerings usually contains specified odd numbers (1, 3, 5, 7) of traditional items: the cigarette nipah leaves and tobacco, betel nut and sireh leaves, glutinous rice in a hand-woven leave container (senupat), rice cakes (tumpi), sungki (glutinous rice cooked in buwan leaves), glutinuos rice cooked in bamboo logs (asi pulut lulun), penganan iri (cakes of glutinous rice flour mixed with nipah sugar), ant nest cakes and moulded cakes, poprice (made from glutinous paddy grains heated in a wok or pot), hard-boiled chicken eggs and tuak rice wine poured over or contained in a small bamboo cup.
 After all the offering sets are completed, the chief of the festival thanks the gods for a good harvest, and asks for guidance, blessings and long life as he waves a cockerel over the offerings (bebiau).
 The cockerel is sacrificed by slicing its neck.
 Its wing feathers are pulled out and brushed onto its bleeding neck after which each feather is placed as a sacrifice (genselan) onto each of the offering sets.
 The offerings are then placed at the designated locations.

 Dinner

 Once the offering ceremony is completed, the family sits down for dinner, the makai di ruai (meal at gallery) or makai rami (festival meal) in the gallery of the longhouse.
 Each family member has contributed something.
 All the best traditional foods, delicacies and drinks that have been prepared are displayed.
 Just before midnight, a spirit-welcoming procession (Ngalu Petara) is performed several times up and down the gallery.
-A beauty pageant to choose the festival's queen and king (Kumang and Keling Gawai) is sometimes conducted.
-The winners are chosen for completeness of their traditional costumes and beauty.
 The chief and elders hold a begeliga to remind everybody to keep order, peace and harmony.
 Heavy fines (ukom) are imposed on those who break the customary adat and festive ground rules with fighting, quarrelling, drunkenness or vandalism.
 At midnight, a gong is rung to call the inhabitants to attention.
 The longhouse chief (tuai rumah) or host will lead a toast to longevity (Ai Pengayu) and the new year with a short prayer (sampi).
-The festival greeting, "Gayu Guru, Gerai Nyamai, Senang Lantang Nguan Menua" ("Wishing you longevity, wellness, and prosperity") is repeated to each other.
 Mistakes are forgiven and disputes are resolved.
-Where a bard is available, he may be asked to recite a short chant called timang ai pengayu ("Chanting the water of longevity") to bless the longevity water before the chief says the short prayer.
+Where a bard is available, the person may be asked to recite a short chant called timang ai pengayu ("Chanting the water of longevity") to bless the longevity water before the chief says the short prayer.